T. Viswanathan: Early life and background

-Viswa, as T. (Tanjore/Thanjavur) Viswanathan is often called, was born in Madras, India.
+Viswa, as T. (Tanjore/Thanjavur) Viswanathan is often called, was born in present-day Chennai, Tamil Nadu, India.
 He was the grandson of the legendary Veena Dhanammal, considered one of the greatest players of Veena, the South Indian lute.
 His mother Jayammal (1890-1967) was a singer, and often provided vocal support at her daughter's dance performances.
 Viswa's elder sister was T. (Tanjore/Thanjavur) Balasaraswati, the greatest exponent of Bharatanatyam (South Indian classical dance) in the second half of the 20th century.
 His elder brother was the mridangam player T. Ranganathan (1925–1987).

 Though hailing from a highly esteemed musical family, at age eight Viswa sought the tutorship of Tiruppamparam Swaminatha Pillai, one of the innovators of the bamboo flute as an art musical instrument.
 At the time, Pillai lived in Tanjoor, about 200 miles from Madras, so Viswa left his parents' home to live and study with his teacher.
 He would practice for four hours a day, both before and after school.
 After a year, Pillai relocated to Madras, so Viswa returned to his family home but continued to study with Master Pillai for another 20 years.